aschmois/SurfaceMiningFixMod/README.md

 - Enchantment to be able to mine deeper underwater or a dredge-like item but for rock
 - Limit enchantment so that it's the only one that is allowed
   - Implemented: If the pickaxe already has WoA you won't be able to enchant, this is not the case the other way around; needs expansion.
+  -

+Thanks ago for all your help and your great mod loader.